 Churches, synagogues and mosques have often sought ways to respond together, acting on the fundamentals of their faith.
 In recent years, well over 150 Unitarian Universalist congregations have declared themselves Sanctuary communities (along with many others from virtually every faith tradition).
-These houses of worship welcome someone who is under a deportation order to live on the property of the faith community while they appeal their cases, in order to keep families intact and simultaneously register their protest against immigration policies.
+These churches welcome someone who is under a deportation order to live on church property while they appeal their cases, in order to keep families intact and simultaneously register their protest against immigration policies.

 Choosing to host a migrant seeking asylum differs in many ways from offering formal Sanctuary, though there are some similarities.
 It is a deeply personal form of solidarity in which many individuals and families have engaged, inviting someone to share their homes for many months or more.
 Congregations are especially well-suited to take on this vital form of action together.
-(See page 8 for more on the differences between asylum and sanctuary.)